RobertBouillon/cscodingguidelines/exceptions.md

 - **AVOID** Custom exception classes

-  Since exceptions should not be used to communicate normal, expected operations, receiving an exception should only result in a single exception flow.
-Changing the exception flow based on the type of exception is a deprecated pattern and generally indicates a poorly designed API that communicates via exception instead of returning data.
-As such, if you're creating a custom exception so that it can be handled differently than other exceptions, it probably indicates that the API should be returning data rather than raising an exception.
-As a rule, if it's not adding value, don't do it.
+  Custom exception types should only be created when very specific metadata must be captured for the purposes of **logging** in the event of an error.
+The type of exception raised should not change the control flow of the implementing code.
+Exceptions should only be raised for unexpected conditions because they are expensive - if a condition is expected and part of normal program flow, then an exception should not be used to communicate that condition.
+Metadata included as part of a custom exception should relate only to transient state that's otherwise not available to the caller at the time the exception is raised.
+If it's plausible that the information included in the exception would change the program flow, consider using a state-aware pattern for your API instead, such as `bool TryX(intput, var result)`.

+  only

-- **PREFER** Existing exception classes over custom classes for returning additional data.
+- **PREFER** Existing exception classes over custom classes for returning capturing exception metadata.

   The Message property should describe the nature of the problem.
 If the exception *can* be described in a string, it *should* be.